Metatarsalgia

-Metatarsalgia, literally metatarsal pain and colloquially known as a stone bruise, is any painful foot condition affecting the metatarsal region of the foot.
+Metatarsalgia, literally 'metatarsal pain' and colloquially known as a stone bruise, is any painful foot condition affecting the metatarsal region of the foot.
 This is a common problem that can affect the joints and bones of the metatarsals.

 Metatarsalgia is most often localized to the first metatarsal head – the ball of the foot just behind the big toe.
 There are two small sesamoid bones under the first metatarsal head.
 The next most frequent site of metatarsal head pain is under the second metatarsal.
 This can be due to either too short a first metatarsal bone or to "hypermobility of the first ray" – metatarsal bone and medial cuneiform bone behind it – both of which result in excess pressure being transmitted into the second metatarsal head.

-Signs and Symptoms
+Symptoms

 Metatarsalgia is characterized by a sharp pain in the ball of the foot.

 Causes

 One cause of metatarsalgia is Morton's neuroma.
 When toes are squeezed together too often and for too long, the nerve that runs between the toes can swell and get thicker.
 This swelling can make it painful when walking on that foot.
 High-heeled, tight, or narrow shoes can make pain worse.
 This is common in runners, particularly of long distance.
 The ball of the foot takes a lot of weight over the years and if running on pavement or running in ill-fitting running shoes, the odds of developing Morton's neuroma increase.
 Changing to shoes that give the toes more room can help.